 Plastics are very versatile materials that we use every day.
-Understanding plastics materials helps us to select the right one for a given application and it also helps to develop improved plastic materials.
+Understanding plastics materials help us to select the right one for a given application and it also helps to develop improved plastic materials.
 Unfortunately, plastic training is uncommon and most of the people working with plastics have had no formal training.
 Furthermore, plastic training is usually in the form of a degree course which means it takes years and involves a great deal of theory.

 I wanted to help the masses of people who need to understand plastics in a quick and easy way.
 This page aims to explain plastic materials in the simplest terms possible.
 Sometimes people ask whether I am “dumbing it down” for them because I have a PhD in plastics and the explanations are so simplistic.
 They are amazed to learn that I am not making it simple for them and that I actually use these same analogies every day when I am conceptualizing and designing new materials for the Fortune 500.
 Many years ago, my professor showed me that real experts are able to explain complex topics in a simple way whereas false “experts” hide behind long words and complex theory.
 So, if you’re ready to understand plastics in ten minutes, let’s get started.
 It’s much simpler than you expect!
-First we explain some concepts in simple terms and then (below) there’s a free 1 hour video with even more information that expands on what you’re learned.
+First, we explain some concepts in simple terms and then (below) there’s a free 1-hour video with even more information that expands on what you’ve learned.

 Polymer Chains are Very Long